Today’s Bible reading: John 7, 8 and 9

-Notice that I often refer to the bible as “The Word”.
+Notice that I often refer to the Bible as “The Word”.
 This is because it is God’s way of communicating with us.
 We use our words to express ourselves to others; God uses the bible to express Himself to us.
-Because hearing is one way of receiving the word of God into your life, start attending every church service possible, in these first days and weeks of your Christian experience azithromycin price.
-There you will hear the word of God.
+Because hearing is one way of receiving the word of God into your life, start attending every church service possible, in these first days and weeks of your Christian experience, there you will hear the word of God.

 Form the habit, too, of sitting near the front of the church, so you will not be distracted.
 Always take your bible and look up the passages the preacher refers to.
 Take notes it will help you remember helpful points.

 Another way to get the word of God into your life is to read it regularly.
 The kinds of habits we form determine our character, and one of the best habits you can form is to read the bible every day.